Justin-DynamicD/rancher_rke_hashitools/README.md

 ```

 Then restart your WSL instance (all WSL isntances, a reboot may be nessisary).
 This will change how Windows drives
 are mounted, so that chmod and other permission commands can run locally.
+Alternatively, git pull into the native
+file system.

 ## Working Linux distributions